Posted on August 19, 2021 at 9:31 AM by Blog Committee

 Decide what you want.

 When it comes to trucking, not all companies are the same.
 To get to a good starting point, you should figure out what exactly you want out of your career and future employer.
 Some companies only have company driver positions while other companies only work with owner-operators, which will require you to purchase or lease your own truck.
-There are also companies, including Don Hummer Trucking, that have both opportunities available.
 Consider whether you want to drive over-the-road, regionally or locally.
 Each of these driving roles have different schedules so think about how much money you’d like to make and how often you’d like to get home.
 If having a set schedule and predictable paycheck are key features for you, consider Hummer’s scheduled runs which include a regular schedule with guaranteed weekly minimum pay plans.

 You also need to decide what your priorities are when it comes to compensation and other advantages such as pet/rider policies, health coverage and opportunities for advancement.
 All of these things will help you narrow down which company you want to work with.